Check your eligibility

 About the collection methods

-The odds are, you may never be called upon, but if you are, that’s when you alone will have the opportunity to give someone else a second chance of life by donating some of your blood stem cells in one of two ways.
-It's really important to read about the methods used to collect blood stem cells.
-If you are at some point identified as a tissue match for someone in need, you will be asked to donate some of your blood stem cells in one of two ways.
+The odds are, you may never be called upon, but if you are, that’s when you will have the opportunity to give someone else a second chance of life by donating some of your blood stem cells in one of two ways.
+It's really important to read about the methods used to collect blood stem cells, as you need to be comfortable with doing both.

 Peripheral Blood Stem Cell Collection